RobertGollagher/Freeputer/README.md

 243. STDBLK : stdblk? ( -- n1 ) [ -- ] { -- }
 FVM metadata: size of stdblk in bytes
-note: can be 0 (in which case GETOR, GETORB, PUTOR, PUTORB would trap on stdblk)
+note: can be 0 (in which case GETOR, GETORB, PUTOR, PUTORB would branch on stdblk)

 244. DS : ds? ( -- n1 ) [ -- ] { -- }
 FVM metadata: maximum number of elements permitted on data stack